engr101staff/engr101matlab/_sources/vectors_in_cpp/Exercises.rst

     -   {-2, 14, 10, 2, 6, 6}

-        +   All even numbers were decremeneted, then all numbers were multiplied by 2.
+        +   All even numbers were decremented, then all numbers were multiplied by 2.

     -   {2, 18, 10, 2, 10, 6}